TomRadford/opensearch-playground/lessons/1-creating.md

 Create new `Document` (which is one result in an index), any id

-Here we create a new index called `weather-data` with it's first document
+Here we create a new index called `weather-data` automatically when posting it's first document (see 4-indexing on how to create )

 ```bash
 POST weather-data/_doc